c-keil/utils_and_cheats/bash_utils/bash_tips.md

 - sed - replacing text
 - tr - replacing or removing text
 - printf - formatting strings: pad with zeros, limmit decimal places etc.
+- ldd - see what libraries are used by an executable
+- lddtree - recursively see what libraries are used by an executable

 ## Tips
 ### Iterating Over Files